 Our client was charged with 2 counts of Drive Whilst Disqualified and Stating a False Name to the Police.
 Our client has previously been convicted of a 6 drive while disqualified and served 15-months in gaol for them.

-Drive Whist Disqualified carries, a max sentence of 12 months imprisonment and/or a fine of $5,500.
+Drive Whilst Disqualified carries a maximum of 12 months imprisonment and/or a fine of $5,500.
 Stating a False Name to the Police has a maximum fine of $2,200.

 After our client was released from gaol, she obtained a steady job, stable accommodation and seemed to have her life on track.
 These new offences would potentially risk everything she had worked for and see her go back to prison.

-Principal solicitor Kevin Vierboom attended Toronto Local Court on behalf of our client and made submissions about the progress our client has made in the last few years.
-That any term of imprisonment would set our client back and she may never completely get her life back on track.
+Principal solicitor Kevin Vierboom attended Toronto Local Court on behalf of our client and made submissions about our client's progress in the last few years.
+Any imprisonment term would set our client back, and she may never completely get her life back on track.